Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Theoretical background

-Here, $C_{\mu i}^{\sigma}$ are the orbital coefficients, $\phi_{\mu}(\mathbf{r})$ are the basis functions, $\sigma$ is the respective spin channel, and $f_{i}^{\sigma}$ are the occupation numbers for $i$-th orbital.
-Kohn-Sham (KS)~\cite{Kohn1965_A1133} DFT is an approximation to solve the Schr{\"o}dinger equation.
-The energy of a given system is expressed as a functional of the density
+KS-DFT, see \figref{DFT_SCF_overview}, is an approximation to solve the Schr{\"o}dinger equation.
+The total energy of a system is expressed as a functional of the electron density